 Cline's reaction was on brand.
 Their tweet: “Roo Code is shutting down and merging back to Cline.
 Huge respect to @mattrubens and the @roocode team.
 Roo contributed to our community more than any other fork.
 We're glad to be home for their users while they focus on new endeavors.”

 Kilo Code also published a response.
 Their CEO Brian Turcotte acknowledged the run (“3 million installs is a hell of a run”) and shipped a Roo-to-Kilo migration guide the same week.
 Turcotte publicly disputed the “IDEs are over” thesis, arguing that “the IDE is not over, far from it.”
 That disagreement is not just posturing.
-It is the debate every Roo Code user now has to pick a side on.
+It is the debate every Roo Code user had to pick a side on, and the debate that still shapes which alternative you should pick today.

 The philosophical split: are IDEs over?